rsksmart/devportal-1.0/content/rsk-devportal/tools/tokenbridge/faq.md

 ## If I sell my Side Tokens, what happens to my original tokens?

 Upon receiving your Side Tokens, you no longer own your original tokens.
-The moment you use the bridge to send them to the other network (RSK or Ethereum), they are locked up and stored in the contract address.
+The moment you use the bridge to send them to the other network (Rootstock or Ethereum), they are locked up and stored in the contract address.
 Thus you effectively have no original tokens on the original network and now have Side Tokens on the other network.

 ## Is there a limit on how many tokens can be bridged over?